-Full nursing care can cost over $100,000 per year.
+Full nursing care can cost $100,000 to $150,000 per year.
 Even families that have saved well can deplete their assets quickly under these circumstances.

-Medicaid planning often involves identifying opportunities to preserve some of a family’s hard-earned assets when a spouse or parent needs full nursing care.
+Medicaid planning often involves identifying opportunities to preserve some of a family’s hard-earned assets when an individual, a spouse, or a parent needs full nursing care.
 These funds can be used to support the healthy spouse, in the case of a married couple, or can be set aside to supplement an individual’s care during his or her lifetime and then pass to the individual’s family at death.

 Many misunderstandings and over-simplifications circulate about the Medicaid planning/application process and the complex rules involved.
 We find that people are often confused about whether they need to spend all of their assets before applying for Medicaid; others are confused about the five-year look-back rule for gifts.